Disruptive solutions process: Basic process

+This is a form of the more well known OODA loop.
+Step 1 is Observe, steps 2 and 3 are Orient, steps 4 and 5 are Decide, and step 6 is Act.

 History

 The disruptive solutions process was first used in 2004, when a joint team led by Vaughan created Project Black Mountain.
 The project evolved from a combined requirement to share real-time tactical data among ground and air forces, as well as avoid mid-air collisions within the area of responsibility.
-The term 'disruptive' was borrowed from the marketing term disruptive technologies.
+The term 'disruptive' was borrowed from the marketing term "disruptive technologies".

 More recently, DSP has been used in the Air National Guard and the United States Air Force to field mishap prevention programs: